Yesterday, your horse was better than ever. Today, they appear to be crippled, as if they have a lame foot. What could this mean?

 What is a Horse Hoof Abscess?

 A horse hoof abscess occurs when bacteria get trapped inside your horse’s hoof.
-These bacteria cause a bubble of pus to develop.
+These bacteria cause a bubble of pus to develop behind the hoof wall.
 As it festers, the abscess causes painful pressure to build up inside your horse’s foot.1

 Horses can develop hoof abscesses any time of the year, but certain weather conditions make them more likely: